mstksg/inCode/copy/entries/monad-plus-3.md

 ~~~

 1. Here are the types of the helper functions we will be using.
-2. Look at me being all fancy applicative!
-In this context, `MoveThe <$>`
+2. In this context, `MoveThe <$>` means to apply `MoveThe` to whatever we
-    means to apply `MoveThe` to whatever we choose out of `[Farmer ..
+    choose out of `[Farmer ..
 Cabbage]`.
-Kind of an "intercept it on the way out, and turn it into a
+Kind of an "intercept it on the way
-    Move".
-So `next` is `MoveThe Farmer`, `MoveThe Wolf`, etc.;  `next` is
+    out, and turn it into a Move".
+So `next` is `MoveThe Farmer`, `MoveThe
-    *one* of those.
-For every journey, we pick one of those.
+    Wolf`, etc.;  `next` is *one* of those.
+For every journey, we pick one of
+    the possible moves.
 3. We insta-fail if the move is not legal with the given plan.
 By this, we
     mean that we can't possibly move an animal unless the farmer is on the
     same side as the animal.
 4. Let's let `p'` be `next` appended to the original plan `p`.
 5. We insta-fail unless the new plan is safe.
-6. If we haven't failed yet, then we succeed, returning the new plan in our
+6. If we haven't failed yet, then we succeed with the new plan as the result.
-    success.

 <aside>
     ###### Welcome to Haskell!